isabellamora/Genius_Camp_Alexa/Sage/Debug/ReadMe.md

 5. Create the Lambda Function with the same name
 6. Connect Endpoints
+7. Upload the .zip file
-7. Open 'SAV.js' and REPLACE the code like we usually do
+8. Open 'SAV.js' and REPLACE the code

-8. Have fund debugging!
-You will know the code works once you can test your skill and Alexa tells you the story.
+9. Have fund debugging!
+You will know the code works once you can test your skill.

 # Hints